Fred Halliday: Personal

-Halliday was formerly married to Maxine Molyneux and they have one son, Alex.
+Halliday was formerly married to Maxine Molyneux and they had one son, Alex.
 His brother is the historian Jon Halliday.

 On his concept of 'home': "when he was asked which of his many homes and journeys was his favourite, his reply was unfailingly 'the next one'."

 Halliday died in Barcelona on 26 April 2010, aged 64, after a year-long battle with cancer.

 Commemoration

 The Institut Barcelona d'Estudis Internacionals in Barcelona has named its seminar room after Halliday.